Events & Volunteer Opportunities

 Also - Let me know if you need a blacklight flashlight to nighthunt for hornworms on your tomato plants!
 I have extras to share.🐛 🔦

-Carol and I found these five hornworms on her tomatoes this afternoon!
-And one was pooping when I took the pic. 📸 7-14-25.
+Carol and I found these five hornworms on her tomatoes and one was pooping when I took the pic. 📸 7-14-25.
 M. Thompson.

 Page contents: